-Goal 1: Establish Consistent Practices and Organizational Lead Structures For Emergency Public Information and Warning Entity Objective 1.1 Establish a Bay Area emergency public information UASI and warning framework (Framework) as a baseline agreement for Management inter-agency and regional cooperation and coordination.
-The Team Framework is designed to serve as the foundation for establishing a regional approach to emergency public information and warning in the Bay Area and for more formal regional undertakings in the future.
+Goal 1: Establish Consistent Practices and Organizational Structures For Emergency Public Information and Warning Lead Entity Objective 1.1 Establish a Bay Area emergency public information and warning framework (Framework) as a baseline agreement for inter-agency and regional cooperation and coordination .
+The Framework is designed to serve as the foundation for establishing a regional approach to emergency public information and warning in the Bay Area and for more formal regional undertakings in the future.
 At its core, the Framework outlines that the region will agree to certain practices and procedures for EPI&W that the region's jurisdictions, special districts, and others will strive to achieve.
-It is the first step and sets the foundation for OAs and other agencies to come together as a region on EPI&W. - Objective 1.2 Develop regional policy and program structures and UASI assign a regional program manager for emergency public Management information and warning initiatives and programs.
-Once the Team and Framework is agreed to, the Bay Area UASI Management Team will the EPI&W assign a regional EPI&W Program Manager to manage and oversee the Strategy's implementation (whereupon after five years, the region will Program Manager evaluate the future of the position).
-The Program Manager will re- Manager establish the following two groups to strengthen regional collaboration: • The Bay Area Emergency Public Information Network (BAEPIN) to foster increased coordination and collaboration among the PIOs in the region; • The EPI&W Work Group to focus regional efforts on public warnings.
-These groups will serve as coordinating bodies for the Strategy's implementation and updates.
-Objective 1.3 Develop a process for joint regional procurement of future emergency public information and warning tools and for sustaining current public information and warning capabilities.
-Program Manager and After the regional organizational structures are in place, it will be critical OA for OAs, municipalities, special districts and other allied agencies in the Procurement region to have procedures in place to procure equipment and services Offices that meet the basic standards agreed upon in the Framework and best practices, such as the CAP.
+It is the first step and sets the foundation for OAs and other agencies to come together as a region on EPI&W. UASI Management Team Objective 1.2 Develop regional policy and program structures and assign a regional program manager for emergency public information and warning initiatives and programs.
+Once the Framework is agreed to, the Bay Area UASI Management Team will assign a regional EPI&amp;W Program Manager to manage and oversee the Strategy's implementation (whereupon after five years, the region will evaluate the future of the position).
+The Program Manager will reestablish the following two groups to strengthen regional collaboration: The Bay Area Emergency Public Information Network (BAEPIN) to foster increased coordination and collaboration among the PIOs in the region; The EPI&amp;W Work Group to focus regional efforts on public warnings.
+These groups will serve as coordinating bodies for the Strategy's implementation and undates.
+UASI Management Team and the EPI&W Program Manager Objective 1.3 Develop a process for joint regional procurement of future emergency public information and warning tools and for sustaining current public information and warning capabilities.
+After the regional organizational structures are in place, it will be critical for OAs, municipalities, special districts and other allied agencies in the region to have procedures in place to procure equipment and services that meet the basic standards agreed upon in the Framework and best practices, such as the CAP.
 This will include developing language that can be used uniformly in agencies' request for proposals and potentially, regional contracting mechanisms in the future.
 This will ensure that whether the EPI&W equipment or services are procured on a regional or jurisdictional basis, the same standards will apply and the equipment and service deliverables will be interoperable.
-Objective 1.4 Increase the capability to work with partner EPI&W organizations to reach people with access and functional needs and Program
+The EPI&W Program Manager and OA Procurement Offices Objective 1.4 Increase the capability to work with partner organizations to reach people with access and functional needs and EPI&W Program limited English proficiency.
+To fully implement the whole community Manager and approach, the EPI&W Program Manager and OA emergency managers OA will build relationships with the staff and volunteer leaders of Emergency community-based organizations (CBOs) that serve access and functional Managers needs and/or limited English proficiency populations.
+The Program Manager will focus on CBOs that cross multiple OAs, and the emergency managers will focus on intra-OA groups.
+This will be done to enhance the ability to send warnings to access and functional needs and/or limited English proficiency populations that are most likely to result in appropriate protective action response.
+It will be achieved by assisting CBOs in building the capacity to communicate quickly with their constituents through networks that use social media and other tools.